OCA/web/web_action_conditionable/README.rst

 -  `Trobz <https://trobz.com>`__:

    -  Nguyễn Minh Chiến <chien@trobz.com>
+   -  Tran Thanh Trai <traitt@trobz.com>

 Other credits
 -------------

-The migration of this module from 15.0 to 16.0 was financially supported by Camptocamp
+The migration of this module from 15.0 to 17.0 was financially supported by Camptocamp

 Maintainers